moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 The wallclock time at which this catalog instance was generated, expressed as the number of milliseconds that have elapsed since January 1, 1970 (midnight UTC/GMT).
 This field SHOULD NOT be included if the isLive field is false.

+### Is Complete {#iscomplete}
+Location: R    Required: Optional    JSON Type: Boolean

+Issued once a previously live broadcast is complete.
+This is a commitment that all tracks are complete, no new tracks will be added and no new content will be published.
+This field MUST NOT be included if it is FALSE.

 ### Tracks {#tracks}
 Location: R    Required: Yes    JSON Type: Array